 - Is there any associated light-headedness, headaches, chest pain, palpitations, abdominal pain or shortness of breath?

 - Are the episodes ever witnessed?
 If so, what does the witness notice?
-Useful information may include the colour the patient goes before the event.
+Useful information may include changes to skin colour before the event.

 - Did anyone film it?
 It is not uncommon for people to use smart technology to film events as they occur